 Posts By: Esther French

-Every month, we share a snapshot of Shakespeare in performance around America.
-Summertime is high time for free outdoor performances of the classics.
+Every month, we check in with our theater partners to share a snapshot of Shakespeare in performance around America.